riceissa/issarice.com/wiki/advice-for-young-people.md

 effect the sport had.
 (There are obviously creative ways to provide value even with a sport, e.g. by recording it and therefore providing entertainment even after one has stopped playing.)

-I'm probably unusual in thinking that *in moderate amounts* recreational drug use is probably more useful than sports.

 Another point: if you're *extremely unusual* compared to the mainstream/masses, then chances are, you'll have trouble finding